combefis/combefis.github.io/teaching/masterthesis.md

   <div class="page-col page-col-1">
     <p>The list hereafter contains all the <b>master thesis</b> that I
     supervised as part of my lecturer position at the
-    <a href="https://www.vinci.be/fr-be/ecam">ECAM Brussels Engineering
+    <a href="https://www.ecam.be">ECAM Brussels Engineering School</a> (ECAM).
-    School</a> (ECAM).
-Most of them are performed in a company outside the school and are in the continuity of the
+    Most of them are performed in a company outside the school and are in the continuity of the <a href="/teaching/internships/supervision/">work
-    <a href="/teaching/internships/supervision/">work placement
-    internship</a> that took place during the first semester.
+    placement internship</a> that took place during the first semester.
 When I was a researcher working as a teaching assistant at
-    <a href="https://www.uclouvain.be/en">Université catholique de
+    <a href="https://www.uclouvain.be/en">Université catholique de Louvain</a>
-    Louvain</a> (UCLouvain), I co-supervised several master thesis whose topics were related to my own PhD thesis or to other projects I was working on at that time.
+    (UCLouvain), I co-supervised several master thesis whose topics were related to my own PhD thesis or to other projects I was working on at that time.
 Reports that are not confidential can be downloaded on this page.</p>

     <h2>ECAM</h2>

     <ol class="publications-start">
+      <li>Saïkou Ahmadou Barry.
+Design, implémentation, benchmark et études
+      budgétaires d'une architecture pour l'ingestion de données IoT au sein de la plateforme Shayp. <i>Master Thesis</i>.
+ECAM Brussels Engineering School, Belgium, January 2020.
+      <br><small>Advisor: Ir.
+Grégoire de Hemptinne (Shayp,
+      Etterbeek).</small></li>
       <li>Gaétan Guru.
 Design and Implementation of a Social Networks Analysis
       Framework Combining the Neo4j Graph Database and the Python Programming Language. <i>Master Thesis</i>.
 ECAM Brussels Engineering School,